wp-plugins/twitter-blackbird-pie/readme.txt

     *   Better use of the Twitter profile background image and color and tiling.
     *   Uses the Twitter profile text color.
     *   Uses the Twitter profile link color.
-*   Uses the jQuery Time Ago plugin to display a "real time" datetime of when the tweet was tweeted.
+*   Dates are displayed like on Twitter i.e. "real time" datetime of when the tweet was tweeted. (see changelog)
 *   Auto-linking of URLs, hashtags, usernames within the tweet text.
 *   Use either the id or full URL of the tweet.